briannhinton/salt/README.md

 ## Roadmap

 - [ ] Clean up default fonts, and set a new opinionated default font
-- [ ] Add more helpers for Flex and Grid
+- [ ] Add helpers for Flex and Grid

 See the [open issues](https://github.com/mrbrianhinton/css-starter/issues) for a full list of proposed features (and known issues).